Residential Standby Generators for EMP

 by Jerry Emanuelson

-This is the first draft of a page of things that you need to think about when purchasing or installing a standby electric generator with something like residential-sized capacity, especially when you have electromagnetic pulse hazards in mind.
-Many readers have requested that I put this page up as soon as possible, even though it is not fully complete.
+This is a brief page of things that you need to consider when purchasing or installing a standby electric generator with something like residential-sized capacity, especially when you have electromagnetic pulse hazards in mind.
+Many readers have requested that I put this page up as soon as possible, even though it is still not quite complete.
 I will also briefly discuss portable generators.

 I am going to be discussing this subject with broad generalizations.
 The home generator market has changed rapidly during the past few years, but a number of possible pitfalls and important considerations for buying a standby generator have remained the same.
 Recommending one particular brand or fuel source would be futile because models change so often, and the importance choice of a fuel supply (as discussed below) is very specific to your particular situation and location.